3DOM-FBK/colmap-odometry/README.md

 source .venv/bin/activate  # On Windows: .venv\Scripts\activate
 ```

-Then, you can install colmap-slam using uv:
+Then, you can install colmap-odometry using uv:

 ```bash
 uv pip install -e .